mattcane/hockeyplayR/README.md

 # hockeyplayR
-A common ID system for hockey player.
+A common ID system for hockey players.